Anntech21/js-commands-and-console/README.md

-# JavaScript - Let’s get started!
+# JavaScript - Commands and  Console

 ### Create + Connect A JavaScript File